Abbey Wood Lease Extension - Your Legal Fees Calculator

 Examples of recent questions relating to Lease Extensions in Abbey Wood

-I'm looking for an apartment to buy in Abbey Wood and I'm not really familiar with the leasehold concept.
-I've found a one bedroom apartment I like with a 90 years lease.
-My research reveals that I can go for a lease extension after 2 years, but:- Should I anticipate any issue with my proposed mortgage lender Nottingham Building Society?
+I'm looking for a flat to buy in Abbey Wood and I'm not really familiar with the leasehold concept.
+I've identified a garden flat I like with a 82 years lease.
+I've read that I can apply for a lease extension having owned the property for a couple of years, but:- Should I anticipate any issue with the mortgage?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Abbey Wood